aeberbach/aeberbach.github.io/_posts/2012-09-27-digital-radio-dab-in-the-van.markdown

 Remote: It comes with a remote, but I can reach the controls from where I sit and there’s no way I’m passing control back to one of the kids.
 I’d rather pay $2 less and not have a remote, OK Kenwood?

-If you want to see an (exhaustive) demo of the Kenwood KDC-U5049DAB, see [this video](http://www.youtube.com/watch?v=HG5CjHue-4k "Simonskie250 ") by Simonskie250 from Adelaide.
+If you want to see an (exhaustive) demo of the Kenwood KDC-U5049DAB, see <A HREF="http://www.youtube.com/watch?v=HG5CjHue-4k" target="_blank">this video</A> by Simonskie250 from Adelaide.
 He’s wrong about one thing though, it does not have to do the scan on each startup – that’s configurable.
 Possibly this changed in a firmware update since he posted it.

 While I feel like I have bought an early adopter model – there will be something twice as good next year for half the money – I’m very happy with this change.
 I hope this post helps someone who might be looking into DAB+ for the car, or who needs to know how to install in a T5 Multivan.